 - When firm, lift the fudge out of the pan using the overhang of the parchment paper and place on a cutting board.
 Slice with a sharp knife.

 - I recommend using baking chocolate instead of chocolate chips because it melts more easily 7 ounces/200 grams is about 1 ¼ cup finely chopped chocolate.

-- Fudge can be stored in an airtight container, with pieces of wax paper or parchment paper between each layer either at room temperature or in the fridge for up to 1 week.
+- Fudge can be stored in an airtight container, with pieces of wax paper or parchment paper between each layer either in the fridge for up to 2 week.
 Fudge freezes very well - wrap tightly and freeze for up to 2 months.
 Thaw in the fridge before enjoying.